alleyinteractive/wp-modified-date-control/README.md

 modified date.
 Saving the post will not cause the modified date to be updated, either, unless you manually updated it.

+> [!NOTE]
+> This plugin does not have support for non-Gutenberg editors.

 ### Filters

 #### `wp_modified_date_control_default_allow_updates`